schmit/schmit.github.io/_posts/2022-09-30-bayesian-paradox.markdown

 frequentist analysis is based.
 As usual, there is no free lunch: the Bayesian approach has not magically solved the issue of peeking for free.
 Rather, to solve the problem posed by peeking, we need to solve the problem of the prior: Bayesian analysis works when the prior works.
+David Robinson demonstrates the [same point using simulations][robinson-peeking].

 Adaptivity, or the ability to peek, is very powerful and the Bayesian approach is far simpler than the [frequentist alternative of sequential testing][sequential-paper].
 But powerful results often require strong assumptions; in this case the need for a well-chosen prior.